Installing phpList manually

 - Add the database details to the config.php file

 - Configure using web interface.

-First download the latest version of phpList from http://www.phplist.com/download by clicking either Download ZIP or Download TGZ.
+First check that your server meets the System Requirements.
+Then download the latest version of phpList from http://www.phplist.com/download by clicking either Download ZIP or Download TGZ.

 Once you have downloaded phpList to your computer, unpack it to a temporary folder.
 You can usually do this by right clicking and choosing Extract Here (Linux, as in screenshot), double clicking the folder (mac) or right click "extract all" (Windows).

 Upload to your server using FTP

 Start your favourite FTP program, in this case we are using FileZilla.

 Browse though to your temporary folder in the FTP program, then open the public_html folder to find the lists folder.